earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

    forecasts.
-For a detailed case study demonstrating how these plots are used to analyze the spatiotemporal uncertainty of a deep learning model for land subsidence forecasting, please refer to our research paper, :cite:t:`kouadiob2025`.
+For a detailed case study demonstrating how these plots are used to analyze the spatiotemporal uncertainty of a deep learning model for land subsidence forecasting, please refer to our research paper :footcite:p:`kouadiob2025`.
 The paper showcases how these diagnostics can reveal critical trade-offs between models that are often invisible to standard aggregate metrics.